Split-Merge: A Difference-based Approach for Dominant Eigenvalue Problem: Introduction

 \section{Introduction}

-Computing the dominant eigenvector of a symmetric positive semidefinite (PSD) matrix is a fundamental problem that lies at the core of numerical optimization and linear algebra.
+Computing the dominant eigenpair of a symmetric positive semidefinite (PSD) matrix is a central task in numerical optimization and linear algebra.
 It serves as a core subroutine in a wide range of scientific and engineering applications, such as principal component analysis (PCA) \cite{pca_2022}, spectral clustering \cite{spectral_clustering_2010}, PageRank \cite{pagerank_1999}, and low-rank matrix approximations \cite{low_rank_2013}.